shivendrasinghtanwar/Noted/README.md

 ## Running the App

-This process is bound to change really soon.
+This process is bound to change real soon.

-In your project folder
+In your project folder type

     npm run node

 This will start the node server

-Open another terminal tab and move to the project folder and type
+Open another terminal tab and move to the project directory again and type

     npm start

-This will start the electron app with the node server hosted pages inside it.
+This will start the app.
+Now Have Fun! :)